 Jack & Margaret Hoffman

 In recent years, the Merrimac River Watershed has lost significant forested habitat.
-The 130-acre Jack & Margaret Hoffman Wilderness Sanctuary in Francestown, New Hampshire is an important forever-wild stronghold in a region facing increasing development pressure.
+The 130-acre Jack & Margaret Hoffman Wilderness Sanctuary in Francestown, NH is an important forever-wild stronghold in a region facing increasing development pressure.

 The Sanctuary protects wetlands and forest, including the summit and southerly slopes of Campbell Hill.
 The land hosts two large beaver ponds that feed into Brennan Brook, part of the Merrimac River Watershed.
 According to the New Hampshire Department of Environmental Services, which supported this conservation project, these wetlands are ranked among the highest quality habitat in the region.